Jamilnineteen91/Drawings/README.md

 # Drawings
 In here you'll find the code behind some drawings that I've found on the internet and have replicated with python.
 I will be adding to this repository throughout the years, enjoy!

-### Getting Started
-These codes run on Python 3.7.

 ### Built With
 * Turtle - library used to draw in python.
 https://docs.python.org/3.3/library/turtle.html?highlight=turtle#how-to-configure-screen-and-turtles